Disney Cruise Packing List for Toddlers: What I Always Bring That Nobody Talks About

 The Non-Negotiables in Your Carry-On (Not the Checked Bag)

 This is the most important section.
 Your checked luggage will not arrive at your stateroom until mid-afternoon.
 You will board around 11am or noon.
 That is three or four hours of cruise ship with toddlers and nothing but what is on your back.
+Having this bag ready is especially important on embarkation day when you are trying to hit the pool deck and Cabanas before your stateroom opens.

 Extra full outfit for each kid, plus one for yourself.
 I said what I said.
 Blowout.
 Spilled juice.
 Fell in the splash pad.
 Gracie once walked directly into a soft serve machine.